-- Routes to be kept ice free - Loose drain covers and potholes to be repaired swiftly - Drainage channels and gullies to be cleared regularly - Worn road markings or coloured surfacing to be refreshed - Damaged or lost signs to be repaired or replaced - Maintenance of 2m nearest to kerb to be prioritised.
-Potholes should be repaired with a smooth level surface patching rather than simple pothole repairs.

-- Routes to be swept free of debris - Cyclists to be accommodated at road works
+- Routes to be kept ice free - Loose drain covers and potholes to be repaired swiftly - Drainage channels and gullies to be cleared regularly - Worn road markings (cycle lanes, cycle logos etc) or coloured surfacing to be refreshed - Damaged or lost signs to be repaired or replaced - Maintenance of 2m nearest to kerb to be prioritised.
+Potholes should be repaired with a smooth level surface patching rather than simple pothole repairs. - Routes to be swept free of debris - Cyclists to be accommodated at road works